echen12/IC-Eval-Backend/README.md

 ### Steps to Run the Application:

 1. Clone the project.
-2. Open the solution in your IDE (e.g., Visual Studio).
+2. Run the .sln file in Visual Studio. (e.g., Visual Studio).
 3. Open the Developer Command Prompt and run `dotnet build`.
 4. Run `dotnet watch` to start the application.
 5. Navigate to the following URL: [http://localhost:5050/data](http://localhost:5050/data).